Kosmokleaner/DirectXShaderCompilerWiki/Building-Sources.md

 To build from the command line follow the normal build steps, but pass `-vs2019` as a parameter to `hctbuild`.

+Visual Studio 2019 may require a more recent version of cmake.

 ## Using Ninja

 To build with Ninja, please make sure that you have `ninja` and `cl` in your `%PATH%`.